 In 2010, at the request of U.S. Forest Service, and due to many visitors getting lost in Panthertown, Friends of Panthertown funded and installed trail-head bulletin boards with maps, and trail markers with trail usage designations at each of the major intersections.

 In 2011, after several years under the fiscal sponsorship of J-MCA, and having grown its funding and membership base, Friends of Panthertown, Inc. was recognized by the IRS and State of North Carolina as an independent 501(c)(3) non-profit charitable organization.

-Currently in 2015, ten dedicated volunteers representing many of the primary Panthertown user groups serve on our Board of Trustees.
+Currently in 2016, ten dedicated volunteers representing many of the primary Panthertown user groups serve on our Board of Trustees.
 These Trustees serve as leadership for Friends of Panthertown and a part-time Executive Director is responsible for the day-to-day organizational duties.
 Our monthly Board meetings are open for anyone from our membership to attend, and an annual membership gathering is typically held in the summer or fall.
 All are welcome to participate and join our organization.

 Friends of Panthertown 2016 Board of Trustees: